Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Introduction

 Here $\vk$ denotes the spectral parameter (which will always be real in this paper).
 The second member of the Lax pair (traditionally denoted $P$) can be taken to be

 for \eqref{NLS} and \eqref{mKdV}, respectively.

 The Lax equation $\partial_t L = [P,L]$ guarantees that the Lax operators at different times are conjugate.
 In the setting of finite matrices, this would guarantee that the characteristic polynomial of $L$ is independent of time.
 In the case of \eqref{Intro AKNS L}, renormalization is required --- indeed, $L$ is not even bounded, let alone trace-class.
-Pursuing this philosophy, it was shown in \cite{MR3820439} that
+Such a renormalization was presented in \cite{MR3820439} based on the renormalized Fredholm determinant \(\det_2(1+A) = \det(1+A) e^{-\tr(A)}\).
+Concretely, it was shown in \cite{MR3820439} that

 is well defined, conserved for Schwartz solutions, and coercive.
-This was the origin of the coercive conservation laws constructed in that paper.
-The regularity of these laws was set by integrating against a suitable measure in $\vk$.
+This was the origin of the coercive macroscopic conservation laws constructed in that paper.
+The regularities of these laws were adjusted by integrating against a suitable measure in~$\vk$.

-Unfortunately, such macroscopic conservation laws do not help us prove local smoothing; we need corresponding \emph{microscopic} conservation laws.
+Unfortunately, such macroscopic conservation laws are of no use in proving local smoothing.
+We need not only \emph{microscopic} conservation laws, but \emph{coercive} microscopic conservation laws.
 In Section~\ref{S:4}, we present our discovery of just such a density $\rho$ and its attendant currents $j$.
 We feel that this is an important contribution to the much-studied algebraic theory of these hierarchies.
 Moreover, it is the driver of all that follows.

 We do not have a systematic way of finding microscopic conservation laws attendant to the conservation of the perturbation determinant.
 If we compare the answer for KdV from \cite{MR3990604} with that developed in this paper, it is tempting to predict that it should always be a rational function of components of the diagonal Green's function.
-However, we have also found the corresponding quantity for the Toda lattice (paper in preparation) and in that case, it is a \emph{transcendental} function of entries in the Green's matrix.
+However, we have also found the corresponding quantity for the Toda lattice~\cite{MR4320535} and in that case, it is a \emph{transcendental} function of entries in the Green's matrix.

 On the other hand, the closely related one-parameter family of macroscopic conservation laws